Skip to content

 }

-The generated Program.cs in HelloWorld.Server registers your handler and maps the routes:
+The generated server uses ASP.NET Core minimal API.
+Program.cs registers your handler and maps the routes:

 builder.Services.AddHelloServiceHandler<HelloHandler>();